cloud66/help-old/_posts/how-to/2013-09-26-connect-db-servers.md

 ---
 layout: post
+template: two-col
 title:  "Connect to your database servers"
 date:   2013-09-26 15:33:13
 categories: how-to
+lead: There is many options to connect to your database servers.
+Choose the one that fit well for you.
 ---

-<p class="lead">There is many options to connect to your database servers.
-Choose the one that fit well for you.</p>

 ## Directly